At a Glance

 - Common directory with accounts for faculty, staff, and students automatically provisioned from the Rutgers NetID system eliminating the need to create and maintain user accounts and passwords.

 - Departments no longer need to purchase and maintain domain controllers.
 RAD domain controllers are centrally managed by Enterprise Infrastructure and located in multiple geographic areas to provide redundancy and ensure reliability.

 - Enterprise print services available including features such as secure print release, quota management and reporting.

 - Enterprise file storage for departmental administration and user home drives are provided.

-Requests for a delegated Organizational Unit in RAD can be made from the IT Leadership in your organization by emailing the completed RAD Data Collection form to email@example.com.
+Requests for a delegated Organizational Unit in RAD can be made from the IT Leadership in your organization by completing and submitting the RAD Data Collection form.
 In the request please be sure to include technical contacts, department head, and suggested OU name.
 Delegated OU names should be short; we will typically recommend using the Departmental Code as assigned in Cornerstone.
 (I.e. OIT, ORA, SAS)

 It can take between a couple of days to a couple of months to join, depending on the complexity of your existing environment.
 We’ll help you assess whether joining is the right thing to do, what you need to do to get started, and help establish a timeframe to complete the work.